TouTrix/wp_toutrix/README.md

 For Advertiser, you manage all your ads in your WordPress admin panel.
 Stats are available and much more.

+For Network, you could bring publishers and advertisers to sell or buy ads in the TouTrix Network.
+You get a 5% referral commissions from anyone using your website.

 This plugin use this TouTrix API: